codeanticode/processing-android-new-library-template/README.md

   * Change the repository name to the name of your library and save your changes.
   * NOTE: GitHub only allows you to fork a project once.
 If you need to create multiple forks, you can follow these [instructions](http://adrianshort.org/2011/11/08/create-multiple-forks-of-a-github-repo/).
 3. Checkout your fork of the template repository using your preferred git client.
-4. You can test if the template project can be built with Gradle by open a command line terminal, changing the directory to the repository location, and calling ```gradle dist```.
+4. You can test if the template project can be built with Gradle by open a command line terminal, changing to the directory processing inside the repository location, and calling ```gradle dist```.
 This should generarate a distribution folder with several files in it, including ```YourLibrary.zip```.
 If this is the case, then you are ready to start working with the template to create your own library.
-5. Edit the resources/build.properties file to ensure the following fields are set correctly.
+5. Edit the processing/resources/build.properties file to ensure the following fields are set correctly.
   * **sketchbook.location** is a quasi-optional field that should be set to the path of your Processing sketchbook folder.
 This field tells the Gradle build to deploy the library to the sketchbook/libraries path defined here (in addition to building a .zip distribution).
   * **android_sdk.location** should contain the path to the Android SDK in your computer.
 If you have used the Android mode before and let it to automatically download the SDK for you, then it will be inside the sketchbook/android/sdk folder, but here you can set any other location.
   * All of the fields in sections (4) and on are for metadata about your library.
-6. Also, make sure to edit the library medatata in resources/library.properties file.
+6. Also, make sure to edit the library medatata in processing/resources/library.properties file.

 After having compiled and built your project successfully, you should be able to find your library in Processing's sketchbook folder, examples will be listed in Processing's sketchbook menu.
 The Gradle build process also generates a zip package of your library for distribution.